MeerkatBoss/compiled-language/README.md

 # TypoLang

-C-like compiled programming language for people writing code with frequent typos.
-TypoLang is not designed as actual usable programming language, so its syntax is not comfortable to use.
-For example, `0` means closing parentheses and `8` means multiplication operator.
+C-like esoteric compiled programming language for people writing code with frequent typos.
+TypoLang is not designed as actual usable programming language, so its syntax is deliberately uncomfortable to use.
+For example, `0` means closing parentheses and `8` denotes multiplication operator.
 Because of this specifics, some numbers and expressions must be written in a non-obvious way.

 ## Table Of Contents
 - [TypoLang](#typolang)